freenas/freenas-docs/userguide/jails.rst

 the users and groups created inside of a jail are totally separate from the users and groups of the %brand% system.

-So the workflow for adding storage usually goes like this:
+The workflow for adding storage usually goes like this:

 #.
 Determine the name of the user and group account used by the
     application.
 For example, the installation of the transmission